tfabris/BlueGigaEmpeg/README.txt

 must go through an RS-232 converter circuit based on a MAX232 chip.
 This is necessary because you can't connect an actual RS-232 cable directly to an Arduino, the voltage and signaling are different.
 So it must go through the MAX232.
-The full schematic for this circuit is linked in "Resources" above, and the pinouts are also listed below.
+The full schematic for this circuit is linked in the "Resources" section of this document, and the pinouts are also listed below.

 The RX/TX crossover configurations for the MAX232 and the RS-232 plug on the BlueGigaEmpeg can be confusing.
 The empeg Car sled serial port may or may not be already wired into a crossover configuration.
 I have seen both cases.
-I will be implementing jumpers on the PCB to swap the RX/TX configuration to the serial port as needed.
+There are jumpers on the BlueGigaEmpeg PCB to swap the RX/TX configuration to the serial port as needed.

 I am using a TI MAX232E for this implementation.
 The connections for the MAX232 are as follows:

   MAX232 Pin 1 and 3 aka C1+/C1- - Bridge with a 2.2uf ceramic capacitor
   MAX232 Pin 4 and 5 aka C2+/C2- - Bridge with a 2.2uf ceramic capacitor
-    MAX232 Pin 2 aka V+ - Connect to Pololu 5v via a 2.2uf ceramic capacitor
+  MAX232 Pin 2 aka V+ - Connect to Arduino +5v via a 2.2uf ceramic capacitor
   MAX232 Pin 6 aka V- - Connect to GND via a 2.2uf ceramic capacitor MAX232 Pin 11 aka TTL-I1 - Connect to Arduino Mega Board 18 aka Tx1
   MAX232 Pin 12 aka TTL-O1 - Connect to Arduino Mega Board 19 axa Rx1
   MAX232 Pin 13 aka 232-I1 - Connect to RS-232 plug pin 3 aka Tx
   MAX232 Pin 14 aka 232-O1 - Connect to RS-232 plug pin 2 aka Rx
-    MAX232 Pin 15 aka GND - Connect directly to GND MAX232 Pin 16 aka VCC - Connect directly to Pololu 5v output.
+  MAX232 Pin 15 aka GND - Connect directly to GND MAX232 Pin 16 aka VCC - Connect directly Arduino +5v output.
   MAX232 Pin 16 aka VCC - Also connect to 0.1uf ceramic capacitor which
                           then connects to GND.
-(Pin 16 is two connections, one to Pololu 5V and then also to the smoothing capacitor which bridges across 5v and GND.
+(Pin 16 is two connections, one to Arduino +5v and then also to the smoothing capacitor which bridges across 5v and GND.
 Place this cap as close to pin 16 as possible.)

-Empeg tuner connector is used to supply power to the 12v-to-5v Pololu step- down transformer power supply, and from there, on to the rest of the assembly.
-Blue wire on tuner connector connects to the voltage input pin on Pololu, and the black wire on the tuner connector connects to the ground input pin Pololu.
+Empeg tuner connector is used to supply power to the Pololu step-down transformer power supply, and from there, on to the rest of the assembly.
+Blue wire on tuner connector connects to the voltage input pin on Pololu, and the black wire on the tuner connector connects to the Pololu ground input pin.

-Arduino "Vin" pin is connected to the 5v output rail from the Pololu 12v-to-5v step-down transformer power supply circuit.
+Arduino "Vin" pin is connected to the 7.5v output rail from the Pololu step- down transformer power supply circuit.

-Grounding: Multiple Arduino GND pins connected to the output ground rail of the 5v power supply.
+Grounding: Multiple Arduino GND pins connected to the output ground rail of the Pololu power supply.

 Arduino and Pair mode indicator LED: Arduino pin 50 digital I/O pin, connected to +LED through resistor.
 Current of resistor determined by online LED